MicrosoftDocs/appcenter-docs/docs/distribution/stores/insight/google/googlePlayAppDoesntExist.md

 ### Publish the app

 If you have the correct app package name and it still doesn't work, that means the app isn't yet published in the Google Play Console.
 Publish it there first, to the **Production**, **Beta** or **Alpha** track.
-App Center doesn't support manually created closed tracks.
+App Center doesn't support manually created tracks.

 * Sign in to the [Google Play Console](https://play.google.com/apps/publish/).
 * Make sure the app exists in the **All applications** list.
 Create the app if it doesn't exist.